TULiberalArts/Religion/pages/graduate.md

 Possible concentrations include:

+- Africa Diaspora
-- African Diaspora Christianity
+- African American Religious Traditions
+- Biblical Studies
+- Buddhism
-- Animals and Religion
+- Gender and Religion
-- Gender & Religious Community
-- Interfaith Dialogue & Mysticism
 - Islamic Studies
 - Jewish Studies
-- Religion & Sociology
+- Religion and Social Science
-- Tibetan Buddhism

 ## Temple Graduate School Funding
 Financial assistance may be awarded to PhD students based on academic merit.
 The Religion Department nominates the strongest candidates for University Fellowships, and offers a limited number of Teaching Assistantships.